Economic Analysis (off-campus) (Z074)

 College: Behavioral and Social Sciences

-The off-campus Graduate Certificate in Economic Analysis (Z074) is conferred to students who graduate after successfully completing the 5 core courses of the off-campus Master of Professional Studies in Applied Economics program (MPEC).
+The off-campus Graduate Certificate in Economic Analysis (Z074) is conferred to students who graduate after successfully completing the 5 core courses of the off-campus Master of Science in Applied Economics program (ECAO).
 Classes meet weeknights in Washington, DC.

 The economics department does not offer fellowships or graduate assistantships to any of the students in the Z074 Graduate Certificate program.
 To be eligible to receive any type of Federal Student Financial Aid, the student must: